Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

   (#<) :: Term s t -> Term s t -> Term s PBool
 ```

-It works as you would expect-
+It works as you would expect:

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}